40 LED AC 230V Bright Light Circuit Diagram | Transformer-less

 Note:Always ask the forward voltage and current of the LED you are going to use before purchasing.

-If you are going to use LED's of another current rating, please use the following calculation.
+If you are going to use LED's with a different current rating, please use the following calculation.

 Where,